A diabetes diagnosis can be a bit scary, or it can be a relief to pinpoint why you haven’t been feeling yourself.

-In type 2, the body doesn’t respond to the insulin the way it should or doesn’t make enough.
+In type 2 diabetes, the body doesn’t respond to the insulin the way it should or doesn’t make enough.

-High blood sugar (Hyperglycemia) ensues and decreased glucose tolerance.
+High blood sugar (Hyperglycemia) ensues and decreases glucose tolerance.
 As this develops, other health concerns emerge.
 Blood pressure elevates, elevated cholesterol levels develop, risk of cardiovascular disease increases and type 2 diabetes.

 Gestational Diabetes can be unique to the pregnancy or can continue postpartum.
 A small percentage of women will develop this while pregnant.
-Detected by an oral glucose tolerance test between 24-28 weeks gestation.
+It is detected by an oral glucose tolerance test between 24-28 weeks gestation.

 Gestational Diabetes is diagnosed if abnormal amounts of glucose are in the urine.